-Fairness: As the discussion surrounding Hermann's blog post illustrated, when people speak of "fairness," they are often drawing on several different concepts.
-Fairness may be based on meritocratic values, meaning that people get what they deserve on the basis of relevant judging criteria (e.g., physical ability, intelligence, hard work).
-Related to this conception of fairness is the idea of equal opportunity, which stipulates that all individuals must be presented with the same opportunities to develop and display their merits so that they can be judged and compensated correspondingly.
-Fairness may also refer to the opposite concept: equality of outcomes.
-To satisfy this vision of fairness, the fruits of society must be distributed to everyone equally.
-Such distributional fairness is justified, not on the basis of individuals' merits, but simply by virtue of their humanity or membership in a community.
-Going a step further, some conceptions of fairness imply that affirmative, active efforts should be made to correct for inequalities.
-Within the social justice framework, fairness demands that those who are systematically disadvantaged in society be given a leg up by those who have profited from inegalitarian institutional arrangements.
-Finally, fairness may refer to the standard of treating all people equally across various dimensions: procedural, interpersonal, etc. What any one individual considers to be fair hinges on which of these (or other) definitions of fairness she chooses.
+Fairness: As the discussion surrounding Hara's blog post illustrated, when people speak of "fairness," they are often drawing on several different concepts.
+For example, fairness may refer to conditions of equal opportunity, meaning that all individuals receive the same opportunities to showcase their merits so that they can be judged and rewarded correspondingly.
+This conception of fairness is often underlined by the principle of meritocracy, or the idea that people should get what they deserve only on the basis of relevant judging criteria (e.g., physical ability, intelligence, hard work).
+In contrast, fairness may also be thought to require equality of outcomes.
+To satisfy this vision of fairness, the fruits of society must be distributed to everyone equally, regardless of their individual merits or achievements.
+Instead, distributional fairness is justified on the basis of shared humanity or a person's membership in a community.
+Going a step further, some claim that fairness should be understood within a social justice framework, which demands that active, affirmative efforts be made to correct for inequalities.
+Supporters of this view argue that fairness can only be achieved when members of groups that have been systematically disadvantaged in a society be given a "leg up" by those who have profited from inegalitarian institutional arrangements.
+Finally, fairness may refer to the standard of treating all people equally across various dimensions: procedural, legal, interpersonal, etc. What any one individual considers to be fair hinges on which of these (or other) definitions of fairness she chooses.
 Is it what I deserve?
 What we deserve?
 What does anyone deserve?
 Is it for us to have the same or to be treated the same?
 What would that even look like?
-These are difficult questions without clear, commonly-accepted answers.
+These are difficult questions without clear, undisputed answers.
 And yet despite the lack of consensus about its meaning, fairness remains a prominent moral value - one that engineers may be encouraged to reflect in the design of AI systems.
-To the extent that fairness must be articulated in order to be coded, it becomes increasingly important that we understand the different values underlying this principle.
+To the extent that fairness must be articulated in order to be coded, it becomes increasingly important that we all understand the different values underlying this principle.

-- A computer scientist recently showed that there are no fewer than 21 definitions of fairness used in programming.
+A computer scientist recently showed that there are no fewer than 21 definitions of fairness used in programming.
 Philosophers might consider that a low estimate in their own field.
 If we cannot all agree on what fairness entails, we must accept that different notions of fairness will prevail in different instances.
-If you were one of the engineers behind PARIS, which interpretation(s) of fairness would you choose?
-What if you were a job applicant? - Given the goal of selecting job applicants at Strategeion, to what extent can and should PARiS be programmed to reflect the value of fairness?
+If you were one of the engineers behind PARiS, which interpretation(s) of fairness would you choose?
+What if you were a job applicant?

+- Given the goal of selecting job applicants at Strategeion, to what extent can and should PARiS be programmed to reflect the value of fairness?
 How could this be operationalized technically? - Consider this famous thought experiment: Imagine you exist before the institution of society ("the original position") and you have no way of knowing who you are and how you will fit into that particular society once it's formed ("the veil of ignorance").
 Given these conditions, what rules would you choose to govern the distribution of social goods, such as jobs?
 Specifically, how would you wish for an algorithm to determine an individual's suitability for a job interview, if at all?
 How does your response-which represents one way of thinking about fairness-align with the notions of fairness you discussed in the previous question regarding the perspectives of engineers and applicants?